We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If you’re thinking about purchasing a pair of bright lights for your bike, you might be confused with the huge selection available on the market.

-Check out our guide below that will teach you all you need to know, as well as our recommendations for the best bike lights on the market.
+Check out our guide below that will teach you all you need to know, as well as our recommendations for the best bike lights 2022 and enjoy our great bike light reviews.

 Not all bicycle lights are made the same.
 There are two main types you should know about when shopping: